NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     Which of the following conditions must be met to implement this configuration?

     a.
-The DirectAccess server’s Internet interface must be assigned a single public IPv4 address.
+The DirectAccess server's Internet interface must be assigned a single public IPv4 address.

     b.
-The DirectAccess server’s Internet interface must be assigned two consecutive public IPv4 addresses.
+The DirectAccess server's Internet interface must be assigned two consecutive public IPv4 addresses.

     c.
 The DirectAccess server must be configured to use RADIUS